A vanilla Rao--Blackwellization of Metropolis--Hastings algorithms: Illustrations

-Our third example is an independent \mh~algorithm with target the $\mathcal{E}xp(\lambda)$ distribution and with proposal the $\mathcal{E}xp(\mu)$ distribution.
-In this case, the probability functions $p(x)$ in \eqref{eq:defp} and $r(x)$ in Proposition \ref{prop:var} can be derived in closed form as
+Our third example is an independent Metropolis--Hastings algorithm with target the $\mathcal{E}\mathrm{xp}(\lambda)$ distribution and with proposal the $\mathcal{E}\mathrm{xp}(\mu)$ distribution.
+In this case, the probability functions $p(x)$ in (\ref{eq:defp}) and $r(x)$ in Proposition \ref{prop:var} can be derived in closed form as

-This special case means that we can compare the variability of the original \mh~estimator with its Rao--Blackwellised version $\delta^\infty_M$, but also with the optimal importance sampling version shown in \eqref{eq:lgnInduite}.
-As illustrated by Table \ref{tab:expexp}, the gain brought by the \rb~is significant even when compared with the reduction in variance of the optimal importance sampling version.
-Obviously the most extreme case of $\mu=0.1$ shows that the ideal importance sampling estimator \eqref{eq:lgnInduite} could bring considerable improvement, were it available.
+This special case means that we can compare the variability of the original Metropolis--Hastings estimator with its Rao--Blackwellized version $\delta^\infty_M$, but also with the optimal importance sampling version shown in (\ref{eq:lgnInduite}).
+As illustrated by Table~\ref{tab:expexp}, the gain brought about by the Rao--Blackwellization is significant, even when compared with the reduction in variance of the optimal importance sampling version.
+Obviously, the most extreme case of $\mu=0.1$ shows that the ideal importance sampling estimator (\ref{eq:lgnInduite}) could bring considerable improvement, were it available.

-Our fourth and final toy example is a geometric $\mathcal{G}eo(\beta)$ target associated with a one-step random walk proposal:
+Our fourth and final toy example is a geometric $\mathcal{G}\mathrm{eo}(\beta)$ target associated with a one-step random walk proposal:

 For this problem,

 We can therefore compute the gain in variance